tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

     3. JWT lifetime is evaluated using the `iat` and `exp` claims if present.
 If the JWT is expired or not yet valid, Okta returns an `invalid_request_object`  error.
     4. Okta rejects the JWT if the `jti` claim is present and it has already been processed.

+`response_mode`:

+Each value for `response_mode` delivers different behavior:
+    * `fragment` -- Parameters are encoded in the URL fragment added to the `redirect_uri` when redirecting back to the client.
+    * `query` -- Parameters are encoded in the query string added to the `redirect_uri` when redirecting back to the client.
+    * `form_post` -- Parameters are encoded as HTML form values (`application/x-www-form-urlencoded` format) and are transmitted via the HTTP POST method to the client.
+    * `okta_post_message` -- Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the `/authorize` endpoint.
+      `okta_post_message` is an adaptation of the [Web Message Response Mode](https://tools.ietf.org/html/draft-sakimura-oauth-wmrm-00#section-4.1).
+      This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID token and/or access token back in the parent page without leaving the context of that page.
+      The data model for the postMessage call is in the next section.
+    * The `Referrer-Policy` header is automatically included in the request for `fragment` or `query`, and is set to `Referrer-Policy: no-referrer`.

+`state`:

+Okta requires the OAuth 2.0 `state` parameter on all requests to the `/authorize` endpoint in order to prevent cross-site request forgery (CSRF).
+ The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.
+ Using the `state` parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

 #### postMessage() Data Model

 Use the postMessage() data model to help you when working with the `okta_post_message` value of the `response_mode` request parameter.